 A fishless cycle is a humane method of the Nitrogen Cycle.
 Do read the article “Performing Fishless Nitrogen Cycle” for more detail.
 This allows beneficial bacteria to establish in your biological filter media.
 Now you need to add ammonia in order to convert it into nitrite, then nitrite to nitrates which are non-toxic.

-The beneficial bacteria feed on the fish waste that will supplement fish tank’s environment.
+The beneficial bacteria feed on the fish waste that will supplement the fish tank’s environment.

 Adding betta fish to your tank